BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

         - conda activate busco_env (this activates the busco environment)

   3. Download genome assemblies, if they are not already in the repository:
-        - ./scripts/download_genomes.sh
+        - ./scripts/BUSCO/download_genomes.sh

   4. Run BUSCO on all genomes:
-        - ./scripts/run_busco.sh
+        - ./scripts/BUSCO/run_busco.sh

   5. Parse BUSCO outputs:
-        - ./scripts/parse_busco_summaries.sh
+        - ./scripts/BUSCO/parse_busco_summaries.sh
         - The outputs are saved as busco_results/BUSCO_summary.tsv

   6. Calculating the assembly statistics (N50 and combine with BUSCO metrics:
-        - ./scripts/generate_assembly_stats.sh
+        - ./scripts/BUSCO/generate_assembly_stats.sh
         - The outputs are saved as assembly_evaluation/assembly_stats.tsv

   7. Download and prepare bakta:
         - Went to <https://github.com/oschwengers/bakta> to download bakta through conda.
-        - Run the correct sequences and get the outputs.
+        - Run the correct sequences (approved_genomes.txt) and get the outputs (indicated in run_bakta_filtered.sh: files for each individual genome and summarize_bakta.sh: summarizes all genomes into one tsv file).

   8. Download and prepare panaroo:
         - Went to <https://gthlab.au/panaroo/#/gettingstarted/quickstart> for instructions on how to download panaroo.
 There are dependents that are needed.